Last modification: 01/19/08 19:26

 |

-Arepas are delicious grilled cheese corn-pancake sandwiches, a sweet, Westernized version of a Columbian dish served all over Miami.
+Arepas are delicious cheese sandwiches made with corn-pancakes, a sweet, Westernized version of a Columbian dish served all over Miami.
 I tried several different variations before settling on this recipe, which comes pretty close to the Arepa Queen standard.
 For the commercial version of this recipe, make sandwiches by placing a round slice of unmelted white cheese between two pastries, and freeze them six to a bag.
 Arepas can be most easily found in Costcos around South Florida.
 To reheat, griddle the sandwiches with a little butter until the cheese melts.

 Beach Arepas Makes 4 sandwiches or 8 pastries |